 However, two significant challenges from COVID-19 remain.
 First, high inflation has driven up the price of labor and goods such that the cost of providing pre-pandemic service levels well exceeds pre-pandemic costs, leaving less net operating income available to support capital investment.
 Second, the citywide office vacancy rate remains alarmingly high at 32.5% while the market adjusts to new and long-term telecommuting patterns.
-This not only creates revenue uncertainty for the Port's office space portfolio but also creates challenges for Port tenants that rely on office workers as customers as well as the economics of our development projects.
+This not only creates revenue uncertainty for the Port's minor office space portfolio but also creates challenges for Port tenants who rely on office workers as customers.

 Given this difficult economic situation, the proposed budget keeps costs as low as possible, while still including investments in the Port's strategic objectives.
-The most significant new investments include:
+The most significant investments include:

-- New Parking Lot Operations: The budget assumes a new parking lot operations model under an MOU with the Municipal Transportation Agency (MTA) subject to separate future Port Commission approval.
-While the terms of that MOU are still under discussion, preliminary estimates forecast this new model will increase net parking income to the Port by approximately \$9.8 million or 50% at full implementation.
-This model follows the MTA's approach to lot operations, which relies on pay stations and fee-based lot operators instead of the Port's revenuesharing operator model. - Improved Security: The budget proposes to enhance safety for Port tenants and the public by internalizing most security functions at the Port that were previously provided by contractors.
-Staff believes that this cost increase of only 2% will deliver significantly better security, keeping the waterfront a world-class attraction. - Equity: Feedback from the annual race equity survey indicated career advancement is a significant concern to many Port employees.
-The proposed budget includes new journey-level management positions in the Maintenance division to both (a) create promotive opportunities for our skilled craft workers, and (b) improve the efficient and effective deployment of maintenance resources along our dynamic 7.5-mile waterfront.
+- New Parking Lot Operations: The budget includes a new parking lot operations model (subject to future Port Commission approval) that is forecasted to increase net parking income to the Port by approximately 50% at full implementation.
+This model follows the Municipal Transportation Agency's approach to lot operations, which relies on pay stations and fee-based lot operators instead of the Port's revenue-sharing operator model. - Improved Security: The budget proposes to enhance safety for Port tenants and the public by internalizing most security functions at the Port that were previously provided by contractors.
+Staff believes that this cost increase of only 2% will deliver significantly better security, keeping the waterfront a world-class attraction. - Equity: Feedback from the regular race equity survey indicated career advancement was a significant concern to many Port employees.
+The proposed budget includes new entry-level management positions in the Maintenance division to both (a) create promotive opportunities for our skilled craft workers, and (b) improve the efficient and effective deployment of maintenance resources along our dynamic 7.5-mile waterfront.
 The budget also proposes to double the training funding to ensure staff can gain the skills needed to advance in their careers. - One-Time Capital Funding: Because operating revenues recovered faster than expected, \$11.7 million of stimulus funding is being redirected to capital projects.